Annoraaq/grid-engine/docs/p/ascii-renderer/index.md

 # Create an ASCII Renderer

-This tutorial demonstrates how to create your own renderer for Grid Engine in Typescript.
+This tutorial demonstrates how to create your own renderer for Grid Engine in TypeScript.
 We will create a simple ASCII renderer together.
-The ASCII renderer will fill a container element on a website with a text representation of our grid.
+The renderer will fill a container element on a website with a text representation of our grid.

-We will create a map that contains a simple maze and add a character that will use Grid Engine pathfinding to find their way to the center.
+We will create a map that contains a simple maze and add a character that will use pathfinding to find their way to the center.

-The ASCII representation of the map will use the following encoding:
+The ASCII representation of the map uses the following encoding:

 - '.' = free position
 - '#' = blocked position (wall of the maze)